Celia (slave)

+Celia was posthumously pardoned by Governor Mike Parson on December 20, 2024.

 Background

 Not much is known of Celia's origins or early childhood.
-Robert Newsom, a yeoman farmer, acquired approximately 14 year old Celia in Audrain County in 1850 to act as his concubine after his wife had died the previous year.
+Robert Newsom, a yeoman farmer, acquired approximately 14-year-old Celia, born around 1835, in Audrain County in 1850 to act as his concubine after his wife had died the previous year.
 However, this purpose may have been masqueraded as acquiring a domestic servant for his daughter Virginia Waynescott or as a same-aged companion for his youngest child Mary Newsom.
 On the way back to Callaway County, Newsom sexually assaulted Celia for the first time.

 Newsom housed Celia separately from his other five slaves, all male, in a cabin close to the main house.
 Celia became involved with George, one of Newsom's four adult male slaves, and began sharing this cabin with him by the beginning of 1855.

 Celia had three children, at least one of which was indisputably Robert Newsom's.
 Sometime during Celia's incarceration, Celia delivered her third child.
 Earlier historians reported that this child was stillborn.
 More recent scholarship posits this child was sold following birth and is from whom Celia's living descendants are descended.
 Following her execution, Harry Newsom, one of Robert Newsom's adult sons, may have acquired one of her daughters, because a female enslaved child appears in his household in the 1860 census.
 According to the probate court of Callaway County, Celia's daughters were sold in the year following her execution.

 It is unknown where Celia's remains are interred.

 State of Missouri vs. Celia, a Slave

 In early 1855, Celia, approximately nineteen, conceived for the third time, and the father of the child was uncertain.
 At this time, George demanded Celia cut off her relationship with Robert Newsom.
 Celia repeatedly requested, demanded, and threatened Newsom to stop sexually coercing her.
 On June 23, 1855, when Newsom came to her cabin that night, Celia struck Newsom twice with a large stick, killing him with the second blow.
 She burned his body in her fireplace while her two children slept through the confrontation.
 The following day, the search party consisting of the Newsom household and William Powell, a neighboring farmer, questioned first George and then Celia, who after sustained questioning, eventually confessed.
 Celia repeatedly denied George's involvement in the planning or execution of the murder, as well as the disposal of the body.
 After Celia's arrest, George was sold to another family.

 State of Missouri vs. Celia, a Slave ran from June 25 to October 10, 1855.
-Celia's testimony does not appear in the trial records because at that time in Missouri, slaves were not allowed to testify in their own defense if their word disputed a white person's.
+Celia's testimony does not appear in the trial records because, at that time in Missouri, slaves were not allowed to testify in their defense if their word disputed a white person's.